sarvadnyajadhao/Portfolio-Optimizer/README.md

 ## Known limitations (worth stating in a writeup, not hiding)

-- Expected returns are estimated from **historical means**, which are notoriously noisy forward-looking estimates — this is the single biggest weakness of textbook MPT, not a bug in this code
+- Expected returns are estimated from **historical means**, which are notoriously noisy forward-looking estimates — this is one of the major weaknesses of textbook MPT, not a bug in this code
 - The backtest has **no rebalancing, transaction costs, or slippage** — it is a lower bound on real-world friction, not a performance claim
-- VaR/CVaR are computed from the same historical window used to fit the portfolio, so they describe the past, not a guaranteed future loss bound
+- VaR/CVaR are **historical, non-parametric estimates** based on the available historical return data, so they describe past tail losses rather than providing a guaranteed future loss bound

 ## Roadmap for extending this (in rough order of effort)

 1. **Rolling-window backtest** — instead of one train/test split, re-optimize weights every N days on a trailing window and chain the results together (a real walk-forward backtest instead of the current single-split version)
-2. **Benchmark comparison** — pull Nifty 50 or S&P 500 as a benchmark series
+2. **Market benchmark comparison** — add Nifty 50 or S&P 500 as a market
-   and report tracking error / information ratio alongside Sharpe
+   benchmark and report tracking error / information ratio alongside Sharpe
 3. **Black-Litterman model** — blend market-implied equilibrium returns with your own views, rather than relying purely on historical means (addresses the biggest limitation above)
-4. **Hierarchical Risk Parity (HRP)** — a robustness alternative to mean-variance optimization that doesn't require inverting the covariance matrix, so it degrades more gracefully with many correlated assets
+4. **Hierarchical Risk Parity (HRP)** — a robustness alternative to mean-variance optimization that can be more stable when many assets are highly correlated
-5. **Factor exposure** — regress portfolio returns on Fama-French factors or a simple momentum/value/size split, useful if this feeds into the same finance-research workflow as your Nifty macro paper
+5. **Factor exposure** — regress portfolio returns on Fama-French factors or a simple momentum/value/size split to understand the portfolio's underlying sources of return and risk

 ## Project context

 This project was developed as an independent finance and quantitative